Provide the right workplace conditions

-It can be depressing to walk into the same office day after day if the conditions are not welcoming and positive.
+It can be unmotivating to walk into the same office day after day if the conditions are not welcoming and positive.
 The layout, amount of natural light and break areas all make a difference to the workplace environment.
 Simple things like clean bathroom facilities, working air conditioning and heating systems need to be right – if the basics aren’t there, your staff won’t feel happy or motivated to get on with their work.

 Good quality equipment is also key.
 Give your staff the right tools to do their job effectively and productivity will improve.
 Make sure staff computers, internet service and other essentials are fit for purpose to give your team the tools to complete their work quickly, efficiently and without problems.
 Find the right providers to fit your business and remember, investment in the right equipment and conditions will certainly pay off later on.

 If your staff think they are not being paid enough for the job they are doing they are likely to become disgruntled.
 Offering a competitive salary upon recruitment will make sure you hire the right people and retain them to grow within your business.
 That said if you don’t keep up pay rises and achievable incentives in line with the rest of your sector you might find your staff looking elsewhere.
-Good work should not be overlooked and by recognising this you will show you care.
+Good work should not be overlooked and by recognizing this you will show you care.

-Consider a regular review with your staff such an annual meeting where performance and pay are discussed.
+Consider a regular review with your staff such as an annual meeting where performance and pay are discussed.
 Your employees will know what is expected of them and how they can work towards a potential pay rise and any productivity concerns can be addressed.
 Giving employees an open forum to discuss openly and honestly is hugely beneficial and knowing what they are working towards and rewarding performance with pay rises will increase overall productivity from your staff.

 Incentives are always a good way to boost performance, so having great rewards and benefits options will make a difference in how productive your workforce is.
 Perhaps you could provide discounted or free gym memberships and medical plans to help your staff stay happy and healthy.
 There are also simple things like free coffee and snacks in the breakroom.
 These seemingly small benefits can make a big difference and add up to positively impact the overall atmosphere and efficiency of the company.

 Stress can significantly reduce productivity at work, and the commute can be a major factor in work-related stress.
 A great perk to offer staff to take that stress away from commuters is to offer an alternative transport solution to and from work.
-Why not offer a personalised bus service, like those offered by Zeelo, to collect employees from specified pick-up points and drop your staff to work on time?
+Why not offer a personalized bus service, like those offered by Zeelo, to collect employees from specified pick-up points and drop your staff to work on time?
 This gives them the chance to relax, chat to colleagues or catch up with work instead of that stressful drive or delayed train.

 Training and development for your employees will benefit both you and your business.
 There are certain training needs that are essential to all jobs such as health and safety and IT systems, but you may want to further upskill your staff to ensure they become even more capable and have the opportunity to progress.